Punggol Bus Interchange: Bus Service Enhancement Programme

 In 2015, LTA introduced the Bus Service Enhancement Programme (BSEP) to improve commuting time and planned to roll out 1,000 buses to add more bus services to improve connectivity.
 Punggol Bus Interchange had its first service upgrade on 21 October 2012, under the Bus Service Enhancement Programme (BSEP), Bus Service 119 was extended to terminate at Punggol Bus Interchange instead of terminating at Sengkang Bus Interchange, calling at an additional four pairs of bus stops.
 This was followed by the introduction of Bus Service 50 on 16 December that year between Punggol and Bishan Bus Interchange.
 Two more bus services, Bus Service 117, which piles between Punggol and Sembawang Bus Interchange, and Bus Service 118, which plies between Punggol and Changi Business Park Bus Terminal, were introduced on 20 December 2015.

 New Feeder Services

 On 17 August 2014, under the Bus Service Enhancement Programme (BSEP), the bus interchange introduced its first Feeder Bus Service 386.
 The service plies along Punggol North, looping at Edgefield Plains.
 Bus Services 382G/382W, which plies along Punggol West, looping at Sumang Link, was introduced on 3 January 2016.
 On 12 March 2017, Bus Service 381 was rolled out to directly connect Punggol East with Waterway Point, Punggol Plaza and schools in the area.

+On 23 June 2024, Bus Service 84 was amended and divided into two bus services namely, 84G and 84W to serve the new SIT Punggol Campus within the Punggol Digital District.